Print This Page

 Cute little hedgehog What you need for this hedgehog wood carving

-1 1/4 x 1 1/4 x 3 inch (3.175 x 3.175 x 7.62 cm) basswood block Pencil Magic marker (optional) to go over your pencil marks Knife of choice (we use a roughout knife and a detail knife) Paint brushes and acrylic paints Water to thin the paint Gloves for safety while making this hedgehog wood carving You will carve off the corner
+1 1/4 x 1 1/4 x 3 inch (3.175 x 3.175 x 7.62 cm) basswood block Pencil Magic marker (optional) to go over your pencil marks Knife of choice (we use a roughout knife and a detail knife) Paint brushes and acrylic paints Water to thin the paint Gloves for safety while making this hedgehog wood carving You will carve off the corner of this hedgehog wood carving

 The nice thing about carving off a corner is that it gives you depth for the face and nose.
 It also provides a wider wood "canvas" for creating your hedgehog wood carving.